harleydutton/tabula-rasa/sections/setting/definition/Experience Tracking.md

 ---

-The storyteller should be tracking the [[Character Points]] they have distributed to the group on the setting document.
+The storyteller should be tracking the [[Experience]] they have distributed to the group on the setting document.

 ---